 (a) Applicants that are States or units of general local government.
-The applicant must have a HUD-approved complete or abbreviated consolidated plan, in accordance with 24 CFR part 91, and must submit a certification that the application for funding is consistent with the HUD-approved consolidated plan.
-Funded applicants must certify in a grant agreement that they are following the HUD-approved consolidated plan.
-If the applicant is a State, and the project will be located in a unit of general local government that is required to have, or has, a complete consolidated plan, or that is applying for Shelter Plus Care assistance under the same Notice of Fund Availability (NOFA) and will have an abbreviated consolidated plan with respect to that application, the State also must submit a certification by the unit of general local government that the State's application is consistent with the unit of general local government's HUD-approved consolidated plan.
+The appli-cant must have a HUD-approved complete or abbreviated consolidated plan, must submit a certification that the application for funding is consistent with the HUD-approved consolidated plan.
+Funded applicants must certify in a grant agreement that they are fol-lowing the HUD-approved consolidated plan.
+If the applicant is a State, and the project will be located in a unit of general local government that is required to have, or has, a complete con-solidated plan, or that is applying for Solutied plan, of that is applying for Shelter Plus Care assistance under the same Notice of Fund Availability (NOFA) and will have an abbreviated consolidated plan with respect to that application, the State also must sub-mit a certification by the unit of general local government that the State's application is consistent with the unit of general local government's HUD-ap-proved consolidated plan.